 - a.
 NO PART OF THE CRP OR IL SERVICES OUTLINED IN THIS CONTRACT MAY BE SUBCONTRACTED. - b.
 Contract Term.
-The initial term of this Contract is two (2) years with the option to extend for two (2) additional two (2) year terms.
-The total Contract term, including the initial term and all subsequent extensions, shall not exceed six (6) years unless an emergency exists and special circumstances will require a partial term extension.
-The choice to extend this Contract is determined solely by DVR, and DVR reserves the right to extend some or all of the contractors. - e.
-This Contract is based on Open Enrollment Solicitation #2020-0001.
-The Open Enrollment Solicitation, as well as the Contractor's response to the Solicitation, are incorporated into this Contract by reference.
-At the Contractor's request, DVR will send the Contractor a copy of the Solicitation and/or the Contractor's response to the Solicitation. - d.
+The initial term of this Contract shall end on the date indicated on page 1 of this Contract.
+DVR may, at its discretion, extend this Contract by amendment for no more than four (4) total years of extensions.
+The choice to extend this Contract is determined solely by DVR, and DVR reserves the right to extend some or all of the Contractors. - c.
+This Contract is based on Open Enrollment Solicitation #2023-0001, or, if this Contract is entered into outside of Open Enrollment as an exception, the terms of the exception granted.
+The Open Enrollment Solicitation or exception (whichever is applicable), as well as the Contractor's application materials, are incorporated into this Contract by reference.
+At the Contractor's request, DVR will send the Contractor a copy of the Solicitation and/or the Contractor's application materials. - d.
 The Contractor shall provide all services in accordance with the Code of Ethics and Standards of Practice, Exhibit F to the Open Enrollment Solicitations incorporated by reference herein. - e.
 The Contractor may store DSHS Data necessary to provide services under this contract, including Personal Information, on Portable Devices such as laptops.
 Portable Devices containing DSHS Data must be protected in accordance with Exhibit A Data Security Requirements.
 For definitions of the terms used in this paragraph, refer to the General Terms and Conditions as well as Exhibit A. - f.
-Neither party shall perform their specific responsibilities in this Contract unless: - (1) DVR, the Customer, and the Contractor have fully completed and signed a DVR Service Delivery Outcome Plan (SDOP) for the specific service(s) provided under this Contract. - (2) DVR has issued a signed Authorization for Purchase (AFP) for provision of services described in this Contract. - (3) If an Emergency Situation exits, the VRC may give the Contractor verbal authorization to start service(s) before the SDOP and AFP are developed if a delay in service delivery would adversely affect the Customer's progress.

-The VRC has five (5) business days after verbal authorization is given to get the AFP and SDOP in place and signed.
+Neither party shall perform their specific responsibilities in this Contract unless: - (1) DVR, the Customer, and the Contractor have fully completed and signed a DVR Service Delivery Outcome Plan (SDOP) for the specific service(s) provided under this Contract. - (2) DVR has issued a signed Authorization For Purchase (AFP) for provision of services described in this Contract. - (3) If an Emergency Situation exits, the VRC may give the Contractor verbal authorization to start service(s) before the SDOP and AFP are developed if a delay in service delivery would adversely affect the Customer's progress. - The VRC has five (5) business days after verbal authorization is given to get the AFP and SDOP in place and signed. - g.

-- g.
 The Contractor shall provide monthly progress updates to be submitted to the VRC in an SDOR. - h.
 Reports are required for, and must accompany, all invoices submitted to the VRC for approval.
 For reporting requirements, see each service section and Section 5, Reports.